 So why are some employers still facing legal action over these issues?
 HRM

-spoke to a leading employment law
+spoke to a leading employment lawyer to find out.

 Where are employers being caught out?

 “There are quite a few aspects of the Act that tend to catch employers out,” Sherridan Cook, partner at Buddle Findlay, told HRM

 “I think what’s catching employers out is the calculation of relevant and average daily pay for sick leave and public holidays – we generally end up with quite a few requests for clarification on that, especially coming into the holiday season with four public holidays in a row.”